 The restaurant cares so much about what it does that they’ve posted a mission statement on the front page of their site.
 It notes the loving detail shown in daily meal preparations, as the staff cuts and chops for hours in preparation for the lunch and dinner rushes.
 Make no mistake: you will face a rush here.
 Thai Basil isn’t a secret in Sevierville.
 It’s one of the most popular dining options among locals.

-The correct answer is “all of it,” but locals rave about these dishes slightly more than the rest:
+Locals rave about these dishes slightly more than the rest at Thai Basil:

 These are deep-fried rolls stuffed with imitation crab meat and cream cheese.
 You may think the ingredients are too simple, but you’ll change your mind after one bite.